stoefln/node-native-ocr/README.md

 To build the node-native-ocr project for testing, navigate into the node-native-ocr directory and exec `npm run install`

 I had problems with some node versions.
-A version which definitelly worked for me was v11.15.0.
+A version which definitelly worked for me was v16.13.0.
 After changing the code, and rebuilding the project, just run `npm run test`

+To test changes, compilation is needed before. prebuild will only recompile if there is no precompiled version for your platform in the "prebuilds" dir.
+That's we have to delete it before starting the compilation.
+You can use `npm run rebuild-and-test` for that

 ## License